-Synthetic instruments are like ordinary instruments in that they are specific to a particularmeasurement or test.
-They might be a voltmeter that measures voltage, or a spectrum analyzerthat measures spectra.
-The key, defining difference is this: synthetic instruments are implementedpurely in software that runs on general purpose, non-specific measurement hardware with a highspeed A/D and D/A at its core.
+Synthetic instruments are like ordinary instruments in that they are specific to a particular measurement or test.
+They might be a voltmeter that measures voltage, or a spectrum analyzer that measures spectra.
+The key, defining difference is this: synthetic instruments are implemented purely in software that runs on general purpose, non-specific measurement hardware with a high speed A/D and D/A at its core.
 In a synthetic instrument, the software is specific; the hardware is generic.
 Therefore, the "personality" of a synthetic instrument can be changed in an instant.
-Avoltmeter may be a spectrum analyzer a few seconds later, and then become a power meter, or network analyzer, or oscilloscope.
+A voltmeter may be a spectrum analyzer a few seconds later, and then become a power meter, or network analyzer, or oscilloscope.
 Totally different instruments are implemented on the same hardware and can be switched back and forth in the blink of an eye.

 Test and measurement engineers, engineering managers.Electronics engineering students.

 Published: August 2004